Your trusted adviser for R&D Tax Credits and R&D Grants

 Company A has an accounting period running from 1 January 2025 to 31 December 2025.
 It plans to submit its R&D tax claim on 31 March 2026.
 Therefore, Company A must send its PFN by 31 December 2025 (i.e., 90 days before).

+The key takeaway here is to submit your PFN as soon as possible, so there’s absolutely no risk to your claim’s validity.
 If a company submits their PFN early enough, the actual R&D tax credit claim shouldn’t be a squeeze.
-The risk only arises when a company delays sending off their PFN.

 How to Make a Pre-Filing Notification

-The good news?
-The actual process of making a PFN is straightforward, though precision is essential.
+The actual process of making a PFN is straightforward, though you must take care to include all the necessary fields.

 • Company name and tax reference number